microshare/microshare.github.io/README.md

 {% include accordion.html title=title content=content key="wearable_tracking" %}
 ```

-And replace the title content by your question and the content block by the answer.
+And replace the title content with your question and the content block with the answer.
 Finally the *key value needs to be unique*.

 ### Add Code Snippets